standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 feel sure in destroying it.
 I should not have spoken of it, had you not expressed a wish for it, and I had provided for it to be burned at my death.
-I may {95}seem to have taken much on myself.
+I may seem to have taken much on myself.
 But I was helpless.
 I felt I could do nothing else.”

 There was a silence.